John T. Winemiller, Ph.D.

 Prior to becoming a lawyer, John received an M.A. and Ph.D. in music history and theory from the University of Chicago, where he taught before joining the faculty of the State University of New York at Stony Brook.
 John's academic research focused on the nexus between the creative process and eighteenth-century conceptions of intellectual property.
 His fascination with the theory of ownership of ideas led him to law school and, ultimately, to Merchant & Gould.
 Before entering private practice, he clerked for federal judges on the Fifth Circuit Court of Appeals and the Eastern District of Tennessee.

-John serves on the diversity committee at the firm, and serves as the marketing coordinator for the Knoxville office.
-He is a member of the Board of Commissioners for Knoxville’s Community Development Corporation, a post to which he was appointed by Knoxville’s mayor, Madeline Rogero, in 2014.
+John is a member of the Board of Commissioners for Knoxville’s Community Development Corporation, a post to which he was appointed by Knoxville’s mayor, Madeline Rogero, in 2014.
 He is also a member of the boards of directors for the Knoxville Symphony Orchestra and the Knoxville Jazz Orchestra.
-He represents individuals, arts groups, civil rights groups, and disability advocacy groups pro bono, and is a sought-after writer, speaker, and teacher on intellectual property, civil procedure, and litigation matters.
+John represents individuals, arts groups, civil rights groups, and disability advocacy groups pro bono, and is a sought-after writer, speaker, and teacher on intellectual property, civil procedure, and litigation matters.
+He serves on the diversity committee at the firm and is a member of diversity organizations.
 In his spare time, John enjoys reading, historic preservation, music performance, cooking, exercise, and travel.

 Obtained judgment as a matter of law following jury trial in patent infringement lawsuit involving electronic pet containment and training systems.
 Radio Systems Corporation and Innotek, Inc. v Tom Lalor and Bumper Boy, Inc., U.S. District Court, Western District of Washington, Case No. 2:10-cv-00828.